What is yeast overgrowth management?

 This approach gained popularity based on anecdotal reports and very small, poor-quality case studies in the 1990s.

-What is the idea behind yeast overgrowth management?
+What is the idea behind yeast overgrowth management for autistic people?

 When an imbalance occurs, the number of probiotics is reduced and yeast overgrowth can happen.
-It’s claimed that toxins from the excess yeast enter the bloodstream, which causes negative outcomes like autism spectrum disorder (ASD) or makes the characteristics of ASD worse.
+It’s claimed that toxins from the excess yeast enter the bloodstream, which causes autism or makes autism characteristics worse.

-The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing the characteristics of ASD.
+The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing autism characteristics.

 What does yeast overgrowth management involve?

 This approach uses antifungal agents, probiotics and changes in diet.
-The person takes antifungal agents (usually orally) to kill the yeast in the intestines.
-Some foods with antifungal properties, like garlic and grapefruit seed extract, can also be used in this approach.
+The person usually takes oral antifungal agents to kill the yeast in the intestines.
+Some foods with antifungal properties, like kefir, garlic and grapefruit seed extract, can also be used in this approach.
 Probiotic agents including acidophilus and lactobacillus are added to the diet to restore a healthy balance in the intestines.